rvdbreemen/OTGW-firmware/README.md

 - integration with any MQTT based Home Automation solution, like Domoticz (plugin available) & OpenHAB
 - reliable OTA upgrades of `OTGW-firmare` (the nodeMCU) itself (v0.6.0+)
 - reliable OTGW PIC upgrades, to the latest firmware available at http://otgw.tclcode.com/download.html
+- Cleaner RestAPI's for Telegraf OTmonitor integration

-**Warning: Do not flash your OTGW PIC firmware through wifi.
-Instead use the _NEW_ reliable PIC firmware upgrade, just goto the File Explorer tab and click the PIC upgrade button**
+**Warning: Never flash your OTGW PIC firmware through wifi using OTmonitor application, you can brick your OTGW PIC.
+Instead use the buildin PIC firmware upgrade feature (based on code by Bron Schelte)**

 To do:
-- Cleaner RestAPI's for Telegraf OTmonitor integration
 - InfluxDB client to do direct logging
 - Instant update of webUI using websockets
 - Showing log of OT messages using websockets